Nong Khaem district: History

-On July 15, 1904, it was low tide while the royal barge went through Nong Khaem via Khlong Phasi Charoen.
-The King Rama V forward's boat reached Krathum Baen, but the King's boat could not go further.
-The King did stay in front of Wat Nong Khaem temple, which is a local spiritual anchor.
+On July 15, 1904, the royal barge passed through Nong Khaem via Khlong Phasi Charoen during low tide.
+While the forward escort boat carrying King Rama V's retinue reached Krathum Baen, the King's own barge was unable to proceed.
+His Majesty stayed near Wat Nong Khaem, which has long been a spiritual anchor for the community.

-In the past, area of Nong Khaem and surrounding places were all rice fields and plantations.
-During the flood season, locals used rowing boats for up to the waterfront market of Wat Nong Khaem.
-At 04.00 a.m. boats were packed up in the Khlong Phasi Charoen selling goods.
+In the past, the area around Nong Khaem and its surroundings consisted mainly of rice fields and plantations.
+During the flood season, locals used rowing boats to reach the waterfront market at Wat Nong Khaem.
+As early as 4:00 a.m., boats filled the canal, selling various goods along Khlong Phasi Charoen.

-The name of the district comes from nong which means 'wetland' and khaem which means 'reed' (Phragmites karka), a reedy plant, reflecting its environment in the past.
+The name of the district comes from nong which means 'wetland' and khaem which means 'reed' (Saccharum arundinaceum), a reedy plant, reflecting its environment in the past.
 It was set up as Amphoe Nong Khaem in 1902.
 In 1938 it became a king amphoe of Phasi Charoen for about 20 years before it was elevated to district status again.
 It became a khet in 1972 after Bangkok administrative reform.
 In 1998, the eastern part of Nong Khaem (Lak Song Sub-district) was made part of the newly established district of Khet Bang Khae.

 Nong Khaem is known for its abundant plantings of canna in the centre median strip of Phet Kasem Road.
 The flowers stretch along nearly five kilometres of roadway.
 They were planted in 1977 and have since become a district landmark.

 The old building of Nong Khaem Police Station more than 100 years old, located on the Khlong Phasi Charoen.
 Now it has been renovated into a museum and a learning centre for local culture.